amr-5017/Single-cycle-RiscV/README.md

 ## Usage

 Feel free to use, modify, and integrate this code into your projects without restrictions.
 Contributions and feedback are always welcome!
+The uploaded RISCV card here is the reference used to design the micro-arhitecture.

 ---